microsoft/qsharp-runtime/README.md

 2. Run [bootstrap.sh](./bootstrap.sh)
     * This script prepares and builds the native (C++) full-state simulator.
     * You only need to run it once.
-3. From the command line, run these two commands:
+3. From the command line, run:
     * `dotnet build Simulation.sln`

 The `Simulation.sln` solution does not include the full-state simulator.
 To integrate any changes with the rest of the simulation components, you need to manually build it using `make` in the `src\Simulation\Native\build` folder.